 They made meals from scratch because they had to.
 They didn’t have grocery stores online or around the corner.
 Premade meals and baked goods were made by neighbours and friends, not corporations.
 They swapped recipe cards and had well-used dog-eared cookbooks at hand in the kitchen.

-Cooking took time, love and effort (and the reward was hopefully delicious and nutritious).
+Cooking took time, love and effort.
+The reward was most often more delicious and nutritious than today’s frozen, pre-packaged meals.
 Ingredients were made of whole foods straight from the garden, farmer, mill, butcher or monger—depending on the generation.

 But despite how far we’ve come (or gone), there are some lessons that past generations can teach us about food preparation and preservation that are timeless and relevant today.